 Rapid sequence intubation (RSI) is the default approach for managing these patients, so that the risk of aerosolized droplet production by coughing or gagging can be minimized.
-Use of a checklist and visual aid with which the team is familiar and has trained using is strongly encouraged (e.g. Appendix 6) For every case, a 'double set-up' RSI is recommended, with use of a video laryngoscope as the primary approach and the location of the cricothyroid membrane marked and prepped for rescue cricothyrotomy.
+For every case, a 'double setup' RSI is recommended, with use of a video laryngoscope as the primary approach and the location of the cricothyroid membrane marked and prepped for rescue cricothyrotomy (Appendix 2: RSI visual aid).
 Awake intubation should almost never occur, and only be elected as a measure of last resort if none of the standard techniques of face mask ventilation, videolaryngoscopic-aided tracheal intubation or supraglottic airway ventilation are predicted to succeed.
 If used, awake intubation should only be performed by a provider very familiar with the procedure and who is additionally trained in airway management of the COVID-19 patient.